 Soccer is a fast-paced sport that involves a wide range of components.
 For you to capture the fast-paced action without ending up with blurry images, you need a camera with a fast shutter speed.
-This is also true for other action sports photos such as surf photography for example.
+This is also true for other action sports photos such as surf photography or skateboarding photography for example.

 The shutter speed refers to the amount of time (exposure) your camera spends to record an image.
 If the speed is too low, you stand the risk of producing blurry images.